AceCentre/MorseWriter/README.markdown

 MorseWriter
 -----------

 This is a small system tray app designed in Python to interpret one or two key presses pressed in a set way (morse) and convert them to the key equivalent.
-This should mean that a user who has good timing can access the entire computer and write.
+This should mean that a user who has good timing can access the entire computer to write and control their machine - potentially with one or two keys or switches.

 For code, bug tracking and feature requests see [https://github.com/willwade/MorseWriter/](https://github.com/willwade/MorseWriter/)

 **Requirements**